Responsible for overseeing the preservation of the county’s heritage by recommending the designation of historic sites and districts.

 Construction within Historic District or Historic Landmark

-Sign Permit Applications within a Historic District of Historic Landmark requires approval with Planning staff prior to the issuance of a sign permit.
-Allow (5 - 7) business days for Planning staff review time.
+Sign Permit Applications within a Historic District of Historic Landmark requires approval with Planning staff before the issuance of a sign permit.
+Allow five to seven business days for Planning staff review time.